-A Quick Guide: What to do in Paris
+A quick guide on what to do in Paris

-Whether it's your first time in the French capital or your 100th, there's not shortage of things to do in Paris.
-From world-famous museums to haute shopping, even a guide book struggles to cover all the best places to visit in Paris.
-Instead, we're going to outline the major sights you shouldn't miss if its your first time in Paris.
+Whether it's your first time in the French capital or your 100th, there's no shortage of things to do in Paris.
+From world-famous museums to haute shopping, even a guidebook struggles to cover all the best places to visit in Paris.
+Instead, we're going to outline the major sights you shouldn't miss if it’s your first time in Paris.
 At the end, we'll give some lesser-known things to do in Paris if you've already checked off the "must-dos".

 The Eiffel Tower